-Deferred tax related to assets and liabilities arising from a single transaction - amendments to IAS 12 (effective for annual periods beginning on or after 1 January 2023; not yet adopted by the EU).
+Deferred tax related to assets and liabilities arising from a single transaction - Amendments to IAS 12

 The amendments to IAS 12 specify how to account for deferred tax on transactions such as leases and decommissioning obligations.
 In specified circumstances, entities are exempt from recognising deferred tax when they recognise assets or liabilities for the first time.
 Previously, there had been some uncertainty about whether the exemption applied to transactions such as leases and decommissioning obligations - transactions for which both an asset and a liability are recognised.
 The amendments clarify that the exemption does not apply and that entities are required to recognise deferred tax on such transactions.
 The amendments require companies to recognise deferred tax on transactions that, on initial recognition, give rise to equal amounts of taxable and deductible temporary differences.